NeoGeographyToolkit/StereoPipeline/docs/sfm.rst

 This tool can be optionally bypassed if, for example, the longitude and latitude of the corners of all images are known (:numref:`imagecorners`).

+ASP offers another tool to build reconstructions, named ``theia_sfm`` (:numref:`theia_sfm`).
+That one more geared to work with rigs, or otherwise images created with just a few sensors.

 Camera solving overview
 -----------------------